 Beginners to vegetable growing or those who would like to learn how to start seasonal vegetables from seed

-My Green Garden provides a local and experienced resource for talks, demonstrations and workshops on many aspects of sustainable gardening practices, especially in the area of growing food.
+This is done by providing an experienced resource for presentations, demonstrations and workshops on many aspects of sustainable gardening practices, especially in the area of growing and preserving food.

 As seen in: CLASSES ON SUSTAINABLE LIVING IN MELBOURNE